-They are constructed of twisted wires made of AlMgSi allos in species of EN AW-6101.
-The used aluminium alloy is of approximately 0.55% magnesium and 0.55% silicon, after plastic deformation and further heat treatment, it has excellent mechanical properties with good conductivity.
-For this reason, the alloyed cables are a great alternative to popular AFL, as having similar mechanical strength and current-carrying capacity, they are of much less weight and have better resistance to corrosion.
-In comparison with aluminium products, AAL cables have better suspending characteristics and a strength to weight ration.
+They are constructed of twisted wires made of AlMgSi alloys in types of EN AW-6101.
+The used aluminium alloy consists of approximately 0.55% magnesium and 0.55% silicon.
+After plastic deformation and further heat treatment, it has excellent mechanical properties with good conductivity.
+For this reason, alloy cables are an excellent alternative to popular AFL, because they have similar mechanical resistance and current capacity, a significantly lower weight and better corrosion resistance.
+Compared with aluminium products, AAL cables have better overhang characteristics and ratio of strength to weight.

 AAL (AAAC) cables based on PN-EN 50182 MT-18-01-16

-The vast majority of the cables installed in existing overhead power lines can operate at temperatures not exceeding 80°C. This restriction significantly influences on the current-carrying capacity, and prevents from flexible management of transmission in peak usage periods of energy needs.
-Belonging to the low-overhang, high temperature HTLS cables (high temperature, low sag) of ACSS type are in many cases the best solution allowing to increase energy transmission without loss of mechanical properties of the cable or too large overhang.
+The vast majority of the cables installed in existing overhead power lines can operate at temperatures of up to 80°C. This restriction significantly influences the current-carrying capacity, and prevents flexible management of transmission in periods of peak energy usage.
+Belonging to the low-overhang, high temperature HTLS (high temperature, low sag) family, cables of ACSS type are in many cases the best solution allowing increased energy transmission without loss of mechanical properties of a cable, or too large overhang.